 So, if you go in with a plan and you have your Animal Kingdom Fast Passes situated, you should be able to get a majority of what you want to do in one day.
 Think about starting in one land and making your way around the park in a circle.
 This will save you time and energy, especially if it’s a hot day as you won’t waste time zigzagging across the park.

-If you enjoyed this article about the best Fastpasses for Animal Kingdom, then be sure to check other articles like our article about the best breakfast at Animal Kingdom.
+If you enjoyed this article about the best Fastpasses for Animal Kingdom, then be sure to check other articles like our article about the Best Rides At Animal Kingdom.